jtbryan/defect-prediction/README.md

-# vulnerability-prediction
+# defect-prediction

-Using graph-based ML for detecting vulnerable commits early in open source projects.
+Using graph-based ML for detecting defect-introducing commits early in open source projects.

 ## Purpose

 Prior research has shown that it is possible to analyze open source repositories and determine what commits have fixed a known bug, as well as what commits are likely candidates for having introduced the bug originally.
 This is done primarily through the **SZZ Algorithm** introduced by Jacek Sliwerski, Thomas Zimmerman, and Andreas Zeller.
 By utilizing [SZZ Unleashed](https://github.com/wogscpar/SZZUnleashed), a Java implementation of the SZZ algorithm, we hope to illustrate the graph of interactions between developers contributing to these open source repositories by using [Neo4j](https://neo4j.com/) and Graph-Based machine learning.
-In doing so, we hope to effectively improve early detection of vulnerable commits into these repositories.
+In doing so, we hope to effectively improve early detection of defect-introducing commits into these repositories.

 ## Requirements